BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ## Elision Support

 - **Holder-initiated Elision.** Elision can be performed by the Holder of a Gordian Envelope, not just the Issuer.
 - **Granular Elision.** Elision can be performed on any data within an Envelope including subjects, predicates and objects of assertions, assertions as a whole, and envelopes as a whole.
-This allows each entity to elide data as is appropriate for the management of their personal (or business) risk.
+This allows each entity to elide data as is appropriate for the management of their personal or business risk.
 - **Progressive Trust.** The elision mechanics in Gordian Envelopes allow for progressive trust, where increasing amounts of data may be revealed over time.
 - **Consistent Hashing.** Even when elided, digests for those parts of the Gordian Envelope remain the same.
 So constructs such as signatures remain verifiable even for elided documents.
 - **Reversible Elision.** Elision can be reversed by the Holder of a Gordian Envelope, which means removed information can be selectively replaced without changing the digest tree.

 ## Extensions

-This document is the base specification for Gordian Envelope, which is designed to support extension specifications to support constructs like encryption, compression, decorrelation, and inclusion proofs.
-These extensions will be specified in separate documents.
+This document is the base specification for Gordian Envelope, which is stable and useful by itself.
+However it is also designed to support optional extensions, to be specified in separate documents.

+A few such extensions may require adding new Envelope cases: these will extend the Envelope format itself, and will therefore need to be supported by Envelope encoders.
+Examples include symmetric encryption and compression which (like elision) allow for the transformation of Envelope elements without changing the digest tree.

+However, most extensions will be specified by defining the semantics of new subjects, predicates, and objects.
+Such extensions do not require extending the Envelope format but may be supported by tools.
+Examples include signatures, public-key encryption, digest decorrelation, intra- and inter-Envelope references using digests, expression evaluation and distributed function calls, diffing and merging envelopes, and inclusion proofs.

+Building on this base specification, we expect a robust ecosystem of extensions to emerge, facilitating a wide variety of applications.

 # Terminology